vaibhavvraj/udaan-website/README.md

 # Udaan - Official NGO Website

-A website developed for **Udaan**, a youth-led nonprofit organization dedicated to creating positive social impact through education, compassion, community service, and volunteer-driven initiatives.
+This website is developed for a youth-led non profit organization **Udaan** which is dedicated to creating positive social impact by organizing multiple volunteer-driven initiatives and helping the underprivilaged.

 The website serves as Udaan's digital presence, showcasing its mission, impact, events, gallery, and ways for individuals to get involved.